grindsa/acme2certifier/docs/ejbca.md

 ## Passing a profile_id from client to server

-The handler makes use of the [header_info_list feature](header_info.md) allowing an acme-client to specify a certificate profile to be used during certificate enrollment.
-This feature is disabled by default and must be activate in `acme_srv.cfg` as shown below
+The handler makes use of the [header_info_list feature](header_info.md) allowing an ACME client to specify a certificate profile to be used during certificate enrollment.
+This feature is disabled by default and must be activated in `acme_srv.cfg` as shown below

 ```config
 [Order]